CharlesStack/authenticator/README.md

 I'm pretty sure that some of this code is licensed until GPL.
 Thinking the attributes are still in place.
 I'm licensing my code under the MIT license.

-# Hat still needs to be done?
+# What still needs to be done?
 The core value that needs to be set is the secret_key.
 Obviously, what's here is bogus.
 Normally, you'd want to supply a way to parse the URL used by Google Authenticator and store the relevant info into a database.
 That was beyond the scope of this simple project.